GenericMappingTools/GMTjl_doc/documentation/general/modules.md

 keyword.
 If our example had more layers, we would have used the same rule: second and on layers use the **!** construct and the last is signaled by *show=true*.

-By defaultn the image files are written into *tmp* system directory under the name *GMTjl_tmp.ps* (remember *PostScript* is the default format) and *GMTjl_tmp.xxx* when user specifies a different format with the *fmt* keyword.
+By default the image files are written into *tmp* system directory under the name *GMTjl_tmp.ps* (remember *PostScript* is the default format) and *GMTjl_tmp.xxx* when user specifies a different format with the *fmt* keyword.
 It's one of this files that shows up when *show=true* is used.
 But we may want to save the image file permanently under a different name and location.
 For that use the keyword *savefig=name*, where